Illegitimacy..the scourge of the working class!

 The chapel's originates go back to about 1819 when the Pastor of the Baptist Chapel in Keighley had a disagreement with some of his congregation and they began to meet in a room of a house in nearby Oakworth for the regular services.
 This group of local started to try and raise funds for a local baptist chapel and by 1819 had raised £3.-3s-0p to buy a plot of land, and building work commenced.
 Originally known as “Shaw's Chapel, after Joseph Shaw, who the land was bought from, to later become known as “Slack Chapel”

 No ones knows how the name came about, but the story is told that a gentleman passing asked a boy the name of the place.
 The boy replied “Slack Chapel”....The man replied “Nay , never my lad, folk cannot be very slack , who come to a place so isolated” [ It never was isolated as there were many small villages within easy reach for worshippers.]
+An alternative theory is that the word 'Slack' is a local word for swamp, as the area was always very boggy before it was drained.

 In 1847 further land was acquired across the road for a burial ground and in 1851 land at the rear of the chapel was also acquired to build a minister's house, which was known as Zion Cottage and this remained the minister's residence until further land was found nearer the village for a new Manse to be built on Slaymaker Lane, which at that time was known as Slack Lane, in 1907.